 Most businesses have heterogeneous systems with multiplatform automated patching to guard the networks and systems closely.
 But, sometimes, the administrators are unable to assess the type of vulnerability, which initiates a vast majority of threats due to unpatched networks and systems.
-A small vulnerability at entry level network, when left unattended, may thus turn out to be the most feasible loophole for malicious attack on an organization.
+A small vulnerability at an entry-level network, when left unattended, may thus turn out to be the most feasible loophole for malicious attacks on an organization.

 Impact of Data Vulnerability

 Downtime also leads to business disruption when critical IT systems are involved, especially the database where there are higher chances of organizational data being compromised.
-According to Ponemon cost of data breach study, organizations based in the US can recover some of the highest post-breach response cost.
+According to Ponemon's cost of data breach study, organizations based in the US can recover some of the highest post-breach response costs.

 3. Data privacy and legal implications: Unauthorized 3rd party data access affects the confidentiality, integrity, and availability of organizational data, thereby compromising data privacy.
 In today’s context, non-compliance with data privacy regulations such as the GDPR might lead to legal complications.

 This is possible!
 By taking adequate preemptive measures at -

 1. Network Level Security: